 In July 2021, Prime Minister Scott Morrison announced National Cabinet had agreed to a program to reopen borders.
 Indeed, National Cabinet agreed in-principle that the plan consists of four phases, each triggered by the achievement of vaccination thresholds expressed as a percentage of the eligible population (16+).

-For now, Australia has extended its international travel ban until 17 September 2021.
+For now, Australia has extended its international travel ban until 17 December 2021.
 Until then borders will remain closed, and it does not mean that borders will reopen after this date.
 Currently, only citizens and returning permanent residents, their immediate family, and travellers with exemptions are permitted to enter the country.
-From 14 July, the government will temporarily reduce commercial inbound passenger arrivals to all major airports by 50 percent, to reduce the pressure on quarantine facilities.
+Since 14 July, the government will temporarily reduce commercial inbound passenger arrivals to all major airports by 50 percent, to reduce the pressure on quarantine facilities.
 However, the government will facilitate increased commercial flights in order to bring Australians home.
 They will be taken to Darwin for quarantine at the Howard Springs facility.

 National Cabinet had agreed to a four-phase plan that would end with coronavirus being treated “like any other infectious disease”.

 Phase 1 – Current phase (Vaccinate, prepare, pilot)

 This is the phase the country is currently in.
 The key of it is the national vaccination plan, and every Australian becoming fully vaccinated.
 It is forecast all Australians would have a chance to be vaccinated by the end of 2021.

 The aim here is to accelerate vaccine rates.
 Early, stringent and short lockdowns will be put in place if outbreaks occur during this phase.

 The federal government will trial and pilot the introduction of alternative quarantine options, including home quarantine for returning vaccinated travellers.
 Vaccinated people could also only be required to quarantine for 7 days instead of 14.
 There will be trials for the entry of student and economic visa holders.